qualiaMachine/deep-learning-intro/episodes/3-monitor-the-model.Rmd

 - Design a neural network for a regression task
 - Measure the performance of your deep neural network
 - Interpret the training plots to recognize overfitting
-- Use normalization as preparation step for Deep Learning
+- Use normalization as preparation step for deep learning
 - Implement basic strategies to prevent overfitting
 :::